 Robert P. Apkarian Integrated Electron Microscopy Core

-Directed by Dr. Hong Yi of the Department of Neurology.
+The Integrated Electron Microscopy Core is directed by Dr. Elizabeth Wright, Assistant Professor in the Department of Pediatrics.
 It provides expertise, service and training in transmission EM and EM immunocytochemistry.
 There are also hands-on workshops that enable investigators to learn techniques, such as immunogold labeling of specimens.

 Biomarkers Core Lab, Yerkes